 Some pathology departments at major medical centers, such as Johns Hopkins and MD Anderson Cancer Center, have posted information about the process for getting a second opinion on their websites.
 These may help orient you to the process.

 - Treatment second opinion: When you call the second doctor’s office to make the appointment, ask for detailed information about what records you should have sent over or even bring over in advance.
 Your visit will be more productive if the doctor has time to review them before seeing you.
 You may need to spend some time collecting copies of all of your medical records, test results, and imaging studies to date, so be sure to leave time for this.
 If you use an online service, you will still need to gather all copies of your records.

 Whatever type of opinion you’re seeking, arrange to have a written report of the second opinion sent to you and your doctor.
 Make sure that the second doctor plans to communicate with your doctor about his or her findings, beyond just sending the report — especially if there is any new or different information that could impact your care.

-"Keep in mind that if you’re seeing a doctor for a second opinion but that doctor is not going to be the one taking care of you in the long run, sometimes these appointments can be rushed — and when you need insights on critical treatment decisions, you don’t want the doctor to just breeze in and breeze out."-- Marisa Weiss, M.D., president and founder, Breastcancer.org
+"Keep in mind that if you’re seeing a doctor for a second opinion but that doctor is not going to be the one taking care of you in the long run, sometimes these appointments can be rushed — and when you need insights on critical treatment decisions, you don’t want the doctor to just breeze in and breeze out."-- Marisa Weiss, M.D., chief medical officer, Breastcancer.org